The Eight19 Leadership team has extensive experience in the emerging technology sector.

 Chris has more than 25 years of experience in roll-to-roll and thin film device technologies, having headed Printing and Patterning at Kodak European Research, which supported Kodak’s Printing and Display businesses.
 Chris is an inventor on 51 patents.
 In addition to his role in Eight19, Chris is also Director of the EPSRC Centre for Innovative Manufacturing in Large-Area Electronics based at Cambridge University, having previously been the Director of Cambridge University’s CIKC, which supported the technology development from which Eight19 was spun-out.

 Adrian is a Chartered Accountant, with over 20 years CFO experience in various technology businesses including 15 years with the leading provider of geo-information products and services, Infoterra Ltd. He is currently CFO for a number of VC backed companies.

-Jurjen is a founder member of Eight19 and currently leads the Next Generation Materials team in his role as Technology Manager.
+Jurjen is a founder member of Eight19 and currently leads the development of new organic and hybrid materials for photovoltaic applications.
 Jurjen has 14 years of previous R&D experience with coated products at Kodak European Research.
 He also led activities for several European and national projects as well as overseeing matters related to Intellectual Property.
 Jurjen has a BSc and PhD in Chemical Physics (University of Sussex).

 Richard is an experienced Engineer with many years in the high tech and aerospace sectors.
 He has a strong background in Lean Manufacturing and Process Control.
 He has successfully transferred and managed new technologies into commercial production for Smiths Aerospace, TWI and Cambridge University.